imagej/imagej.github.io/pages/Script_Parameters.md

 #@ String (visibility=MESSAGE, value="<html>Message line 1<br/>Message line 2<p>Let's make a list<ul><li>item a</li><li>item b</li></ul></html>") docmsg
 #@ Integer anIntParam
 ```

+{% include warning-box content="Currently if a script containing a
+MESSAGE string is recorded with the macro recorder and the resulting
+recorded code executed, a window will show up containing only the
+MESSAGE string This is unexpected and will be corrected in the future."
+%}

 ### Multiple Choice